Effective March 23, 2022

 - Doulas are not counted as visitors

-- End of life (expected death within 1-3 days) as determined by the team.
+- End of life (expected death within 1 to 3 days) as determined by the care team (see below).

 Visitors in the Labor, Delivery, Recovery and Postpartum (LDRP) area will be accommodated according to the plan outlined below:

-One primary support person will be the recipient of the second infant ID band and, as such, should remain with the woman during labor and delivery and through the postpartum stay as much as possible.
-ID bands will not be changed to allow multiple people to be the primary support person for the couple, so this person should ideally be available for the entire hospitalization.
+- One primary support person will be the recipient of the second infant ID band and, as such, should remain with the woman during labor and delivery and through the postpartum stay as much as possible.
+ID bands will not be changed to allow multiple people to be the primary support person, so this person should ideally be available for the entire hospitalization.

-One additional support person per patient per day may visit in the Family Birthing Center.
+- One additional support person per patient per day may visit in the Family Birthing Center.
 During labor, visitation will be open around the clock for that individual.
-The waiting room will be closed, so both visitors should remain in the LDRP area.
+The waiting room will be closed, so both visitors should remain in the LDRP.

 For exception requests not listed above – following the attending physician’s recommendation or when otherwise identified, consult with Clinical Administrator who will in turn escalate the request for approval to Administration.